xavierclarkvt/dot/README.md

 # Dot

-These are my MacOS and Ubuntu dotfiles.
-Due to it's heavy reliance on Homebrew, really only for MacOS.
+These are my MacOS dotfiles.
+Relies heavily on homebrew, but could be extrapolated to support linux.

-Ubuntu behavior only installs stow and links dotfiles.
-Does not support bash shells, you will need to install `zsh`.

 Forked from [webpro/dotfiles](https://github.com/webpro/dotfiles) - if you want a custom version of this, use his.